harp-tech/harp-tech.github.io/tutorials/hobgoblin-setup.md

 The [Harp Hobgoblin](https://github.com/harp-tech/device.hobgoblin) is a simple multi-purpose device designed to help users learn the fundamentals of the Harp standard.
 The principles demonstrated in this tutorial series can also be applied to other Harp-compatible devices.

+> [!NOTE]
+> The `Hobgoblin` can be assembled in multiple ways; this image above shows only one possible configuration.
+For more information on how to build one, refer to the resources in the device [repository](https://github.com/harp-tech/device.hobgoblin).

 ## Installation

 - Install [Bonsai](https://bonsai-rx.org/docs/articles/installation.html).